-An earnings conference call is used by public companies to discuss its financial and operational information with the investment community.
+An earnings conference call is used by public companies to discuss their financial and operational information with the investment community.
 In these calls, a presentation team discusses recent financial results, issues guidance regarding expected future performance, and responds to questions.
 The calls are intended to expand upon information already released in a company's quarterly or annual financial statements.

 The primary participants in the earnings call are the CEO and CFO.
 They discuss all of the financial and operational results and projections (if any) of the business.
 The investor relations officer (IRO) may be involved in the introduction to and conclusion of the earnings call, but otherwise operates in the background or as a discussion moderator.